y8/Operation-Chicken-Nugget/README.md

     "application_secret":"xxxxxxxxxxxxxxxxxx",
     "dedicated_datacenter":"fr",
     "region":"europe",
-    "consumer_key":""
+    "consumer_key":"",
+    "autoPay":false
 }
 ```

 2. Request the consumerKey with running consumerKey.py and put it into config.json <br />

-3. Edit nugget.py if you want to, by default it does no autopay<br />
+3. Edit nugget.py if you want to, by default no autopay, has to be enabled manually.<br />

 4. Profit! <br />